mariusbalcytis/webpack-bundle/README.md

 restarts webpack-dev-server if webpack configuration changes.

 More goodies:
-1. Let's you configure webpack config as you want, while still providing needed parameters from Symfony, like entry points, aliases, environment and additional parameters.
+1. Lets you configure webpack config as you want, while still providing needed parameters from Symfony, like entry points, aliases, environment and additional parameters.
-2. Let's you define custom entry point providers if you don't use twig or include scripts in any other way.
+2. Lets you define custom entry point providers if you don't use twig or include scripts in any other way.

 Also look at [MabaWebpackMigrationBundle](https://github.com/mariusbalcytis/webpack-migration-bundle) for easier migration from [AsseticBundle](https://github.com/symfony/assetic-bundle) to webpack.